 Risk parity is an investment strategy that aims to spread risk exposure equally across every type of portfolio asset.
 It aligns with modern portfolio theory (MPT) by trying to maximize returns while adhering closely to the investor’s risk tolerance.
 However, risk parity adjusts for risk first and assumes good returns will follow, with some portfolio rebalancing and leverage along the way.
 The goal is to ensure no one asset is especially high risk and likely to drive down the value of the portfolio.
 Properly monitored, the strategy should create steady returns that are competitive with or superior to the MPT approach.

 A risk parity portfolio can include many types of investments.
 Managers can choose bonds, stocks, commodities, and other types of assets with uncorrelated returns.
-The key is assembling assets that perform differently under the same conditions, with some rising, others dropping in value.
+The key is assembling assets that perform differently under the same conditions, with some rising, and others dropping in value.

 Conventional Allocation Portfolio vs. Risk Parity Portfolio

 Investors often default to the 60/40 method of asset allocation, with 60% of the portfolio in stocks and 40% in bonds.
 It’s a convenient investment method that is fairly simple to rebalance when market conditions change.
 The downside can come with performance.
-Long term, 60/40 portfolios generally do not perform as well as those more concentrated in stocks.
+Long-term, 60/40 portfolios generally do not perform as well as those more concentrated in stocks.

 Risk parity attempts a more advanced method of portfolio management.
 The investor must first decide what level of risk exposure they can tolerate.
 Then, instead of opting for a default high/low-risk allocation, the manager balances assets to achieve the target risk across the entire portfolio.
 Typically they will buy more low-risk and less high-risk assets, to create an even, overall risk exposure.

 Investors often use some MPT methodology to design risk parity portfolios, but there is a an important difference between these approaches.
 MPT creates a portfolio mix based on the potential for both risk and return.
-In contrast, at the outset the risk parity approach focuses solely on risk distribution.
+In contrast, at the outset, the risk parity approach focuses solely on risk distribution.

 Naturally, the investor’s desired return is a factor in any portfolio management.
 But the theory holds that dispersed risk should lead to better performance.
 In particular, risk parity should create a buffer between the portfolio and bear markets.
 The portfolio should keep steady when equities drop in value because the risk does not concentrate in the equity class.
 By contrast, a conventional portfolio’s risk may pile up to 90% of its risk into equities.
 So when the market drops, so does the portfolio’s performance.